 Kauai is one of the more remote Hawaiian islands, with plenty of trails and secluded beaches to explore.
 One of its highlights is Waimea Canyon, which is also called the Grand Canyon of the Pacific.
 If you visit in spring, you’ll have pleasant weather for hiking, snorkeling, and simply enjoying the waterfalls and lush foliage.
 Of course, there’s also the postcard-perfect Na Pali coast that shouldn’t be missed.

 Another reason to visit in spring is that airfare and hotel prices are low before the main tourist season begins in June.
 If you’re coming from the mainland, you’ll likely have to catch a connecting flight from Oahu, so factor that into your travel plans.

-When To Visit: You can take advantage of 3 of Kauai’s driest months and take advantage of shoulder season rates by planning your Kauai trip between April and June.
+WHEN TO GO: You can take advantage of 3 of Kauai’s driest months and take advantage of shoulder season rates by planning your Kauai trip between April and June.

-Pro Tip: Backpacking the Na Pali Coast to Kalalau Beach is one of the most memorable experiences of my life.
+Backpacking the Na Pali Coast to Kalalau Beach is one of the most memorable experiences of my life.
 I truly don’t think there is a better way to tap into the island’s magic.
 You can read about My Experience Hiking The Napali Coast, or check out these other Once In A Lifetime Adventures On Kauai.

 10. Big Sur, California

 Big Sur is the longest undeveloped coastline in the U.S., and encompasses a wide range of landscapes, from beaches to redwoods.
 The best way to see it is by driving along Highway 101, although this road can become pretty congested near popular photo spots like the world-famous Bixby Bridge.